False Positive on an Ovulation Test: 6 Reasons They Happen

 Around 57.1% of women have gradual surges that stretch out over 2-6 days.
 In this case, LH will stay high for the length of your surge.
 That means you’d get positive results several days in a row.
 This also depends on the type of gradual onset surge you have:

 About 44.2% of women have biphasic surges, meaning LH spikes twice.
-If you have a double surge, an OPK may show a positive result for both spikes.
+An OPK may show a positive result for both spikes if you have a double surge.

 Around 13.9% of surges follow a plateau pattern, meaning LH peaks and stays high for several days.
 If you have this surge pattern, you may get a positive OPK for the entire plateau.

 Hormones like LH, FSH, hCG, and TSH are made up of beta and alpha subunits.
-Their alpha subunits are identical.
-But their beta subunits give each hormone its unique characteristics.
+Although the alpha subunits are identical, the beta subunits give each hormone its unique characteristics.

-Here’s the problem – many ovulation predictor kits measure alpha LH.
-This may lead to cross-reactivity, meaning the test detects FSH, hCG, or TSH but reads it as LH.
-This can lead to false positive results.
+Here’s the problem—many ovulation predictor kits measure alpha LH.
+This may lead to cross-reactivity, meaning the test detects FSH, hCG, or TSH but reads it as LH, which can lead to false positive results.

 Or when someone takes an hCG trigger shot to induce ovulation, the OPKs read it as LH and give you a false positive result.

 One easy way to avoid this is to choose an ovulation test that measures beta LH, like Inito.
-Since beta subunits are distinct, there’s less chance for cross-reacti
+Since beta subunits are distinct, there’s less chance for cross-reaction.

 Alpha Beta Cross-reactivity